The Serpentine: History

 In the 1820s, the park was extensively redesigned by Decimus Burton.
 At the same time, John Rennie the Younger designed and oversaw the Serpentine Bridge as part of newly built West Carriage Drive bounding Hyde Park against Kensington Gardens, dividing the lake into the Serpentine (east) and the Long Water (west).

-In 2011, The Royal Park embarked on the restoration of the Serpentine to combat growing concerns about the status of the water and the quality of the aquatic environment.
+In 2011, the Royal Parks embarked on the restoration of the Serpentine to combat growing concerns about the status of the water and the quality of the aquatic environment.
 The project resulted in a substantial change to the hydrology of the lake, which had a turnover time of 10 years, and is now reduced to 4–5 months as a result of new borehole water being pumped into the lake.
 The three boreholes, drilled into the Upper Chalk, now supply the lake with up to 900000 m3 of water per annum ensuring that the lake remains fresh and does not stagnate.
 In addition, the historically contaminated sediments have been treated and nutrients within the sediments chemically neutralised.
 Thirdly, the oxygen status of the water and the overall mixing of the lake is now controlled by a series of 24 aeration pumps fixed to the base of the lake.
 These ensure that the dissolved oxygen levels in the lake do not fall and result in chronic ecological stress.
 Finally, the overall ecology of the lake was reviewed and some of the large bream and carp were removed in February 2012 to reduce their disturbance of the sediment and vegetation of the lake.
 These measures were implemented over the period October 2011 to June 2012.
 The resultant water quality of the lake was excellent and proved to be an extremely popular venue for the swimming portion of the London 2012 Triathlon and the Marathon Swim events in August 2012.